 Enhance Your Prevention

-Ongoing preventative measures can also help ensure that corporate and personal systems remain operational, even when cybercriminals attack, such as:
+Ongoing preventative measures, such as securing Microsoft Office 365, can also help ensure that corporate and personal systems remain operational, even when cybercriminals attack, such as:

 Backup and Recovery: Once a backup system is implemented, conduct regularly scheduled full- and incremental-data backups.
 Then, test the backups at consistent intervals to ensure accuracy and data recovery procedures.
 Remember to retest after system updates or upgrades.